TABLE OF CONTENTS

 - Animosity between marketing and sales

 Bottom line: Weak brands can generate a lot of awareness.
-But that's not translating to paying customers.
+But that doesn’t necessarily translate to paying customers.

 8. You Have No Brand Strategy